 – Stretch the big toe away from the other toes

-– Relax the foot tissue by rolling a Foot Rubz ball (preferable) or Golf/Tennis Ball regularly
+– Relax the foot tissue and encourage blood flow by rolling a Foot Rubz ball (preferable) or Golf/Tennis Ball regularly

-– Use very soft Arch Supports with a Metatarsal Pad, such as the Profoot Triad, to support the foot temporarily, until the foot is strong enough to support itself (This usually takes a few weeks to a few months)
+– Use very soft 3/4 length Arch Supports with a Metatarsal Pad, such as BridgeSoles or Profoot Triad, etc. to support the foot temporarily, until the foot is strong enough to support itself (This usually takes a few weeks to a few months)

 – Deep tissue massage for the entire foot and lower leg every 3rd day